primaza/primazactl/README.md

       - The manifest file sets the namespace to `primaza-system`
       - The manifest file sets the image to `ghcr.io/primaza/primaza:latest`
           - Set the environment variable `IMG` before running make to overwrite the image used.
- - `--clustername CLUSTER_NAME`:
+ - `--context CONTEXT`:
-    - CLUSTER_NAME: the cluster, as it appears in kubeconfig, on which to install primaza main
+    - CONTEXT: the cluster, as it appears in kubeconfig, on which to install primaza main
     - To create a kind cluster to use for testing:
         - Run `make kind-cluster`
             - The cluster created for main install is `primazactl-main-test`